Stress and Epilepsy

 - Find ways to diffuse a situation.
 Avoid people who cause anger and anxiety if you can.
-Try to approach them differently – it may help calm down the stressful situation.
+Try to approach them differently – it may help calm you down.

 - Exercise regularly.
-Lots of research has shown the exercise helps lower stress.
+Lots of research has shown that exercise helps lower stress.

 - Do your best to relax.
-Try exercise, yoga, tai chi, Pilates, a massage, cat naps, or relaxation and controlled breathing techniques.
+Try yoga, tai chi, Pilates, a massage, cat naps, or controlled breathing techniques.

 - Limit long naps during the day.
-Sleeping during the day will cause sleep problems at night and make people feel worse.
+Sleeping during the day will cause sleep problems at night and make you feel worse.

 - Keep to a daily routine.
 Pace yourself and take frequent breaks.